-If an associate degree or certificate of completion graduate is judged by his/her employer to be lacking in technical job skills identified as exit competencies for the program under which the student graduated, TSTC will provide the graduate with up to 12 tuition-free semester credit hours of additional skill training, in accordance with the following.
+If an associate degree, certificate of completion graduate or marketable skills achievement award or technical skills or technical skills mastery completer is judged by his/her employer to be lacking in technical job skills identified as exit competencies for the program under which the student graduated or completed, TSTC will provide the graduate with up to 12 tuition-free semester credit hours of additional skill training, in accordance with the following.

-- 1. The graduate must have earned the degree or certificate since May 1992 in a technical or occupational program published in the TSTC catalog. - 2.
-The graduate must have earned at least 75% of the total credits of the degree or certificate at TSTC, and must have completed the degree or certificate within five years of initial enrollment. - 3.
-The graduate must be employed full-time in an area directly related to the program concentration, as certified by the Vice President of Student Learning. - 4.
-The employment must have commenced within twelve months of graduation. - 5.
+- 1. The graduate must have earned the degree, certificate or award since May 1992 in a technical or occupational program or pathway published in the TSTC catalog. - The graduate must have earned at least 75% of the total credits of the associate degree or certificate of completion at TSTC, and must have completed the degree or certificate of completion within five years of initial enrollment. - 3.
+The graduate must be employed full-time in an area directly related to the program concentration, as certified by the Career Services Office. - 4.
+The employment must have commenced within twelve months of graduation or completion. - 5.
 The Graduate Guarantee process must be initiated in writing to the TSTC Office of the President by either the graduate or the employer. - 6.
 The employer must certify in writing that the employee is lacking entry-level skills identified by TSTC as program exit competencies and must specify the areas of deficiency within 90 days of the graduate's initial employment. - 7.
-The employer, Vice President of Student Learning, career counselor, and appropriate chairperson will develop a written educational plan for retraining. - 8.
-Retraining will be limited to 12 semester credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan. - 9.
+The employer, Career Services Office, career counselor, and appropriate chairperson will develop a written educational plan for retraining. - 8.
+Retraining will be limited to 12 semester credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan - 9.
 All retraining must be completed within one calendar year from the time the educational plan is agreed upon. - 10.
 The graduate and/or employer will be responsible for the cost of books, insurance, uniforms, fees, and/or other course-related expenses. - 11.
 The guarantee does not imply that the graduate will pass any licensing or qualifying examination for a particular career.